Something to keep the juices going.

 And people are mostly more cheerful, hugging you with red cheeks at the end.
 So I do this as often as I can.
 Makes sense, no?

-I like to cook with neglected ingredients and things you throw away.
-Don`t worry, without plastics.
+I like to give value to neglected or simple ingredients, leftovers or things you throw away.

 Obviously there is more to a sophisticated meal than caviar and lobster.

-Together with the artist Dagna Jakubowska I did these cooking performances.
+Together with the artist Dagna Jakubowska I did some content driven cooking performances.

-The idea is to cook with invasive plants and demonstrate how useful and delicious they can be.
+The idea was e.g. to cook with invasive plants and demonstrate how useful and delicious they can be.

 20 different neophyts and invasive plants were the ingredients.
 A supper with a lot of different unknown tastes and stories.
 I loved the nice warsaw audience who was very interested and ate everything!